ArvindHarinder1/PrivatePreviewDocs/2ConnectorSCIM.md

 The Azure AD provisioning service supports a [SCIM 2.0](https://aka.ms/scimoverview) client that can be used to automatically provision users into cloud or on-premises applications.
 This document outlines how you can use the Azure AD provisioning service to provision users into an on-premises application that is SCIM enabled.
 If you're looking to provision users into non-SCIM on-premises applications, please such as a non-AD LDAP directory or SQL DB, please see here (link to new doc that we will need to create).
-If you're looking to provisioning users into cloud apps such as DropBox, Atlassian, etc. please review the app specific tutorials.
+If you're looking to provisioning users into cloud apps such as DropBox, Atlassian, etc. please review the app specific [tutorials.](https://docs.microsoft.com/azure/active-directory/saas-apps/tutorial-list)

 ![image](https://user-images.githubusercontent.com/36525136/110343793-b2427100-7fe1-11eb-9bc3-05d6825f8f81.png)

 ## Pre-requisites
-* AAD P1
+* Azure AD Premium license
-* Admin role for installing the agent (one time effort) - Hybrid admin / Global admin
+* Administrator role for installing the agent (one time effort) - Hybrid admin / Global admin
-* Admin role for configuring the application in the cloud (Application admin, Cloud application admin, Global Administrator, Custom role with perms)
+* Administrator role for configuring the application in the cloud (Application admin, Cloud application admin, Global Administrator, Custom role with perms)

 ## Steps
 1. Add the provisioning private preview test application from the [gallery](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/add-application-portal).